sarunw/android-developer-interview-test/README.md

 For Pokemon detail screen, we haven't provided anything yet.
 Therefore, you will need to create an XML file and other related files by yourself.
 You can decide the dimension of the element in the layout base on your judgement.

 #### 2. Calling Api ####
-Call the URL passing from **Pokemon List Screen** to get the pokemon detail data.
+Call the URL passed from **Pokemon List Screen** to get the pokemon detail data.
 Then display the data on the UI.

 ## Submission

 Please zip the project and send it to this email example@mail.com

+**Do not** upload this project to the version control system such as GitHub, GitLab, or others.